cerni00/WebAppRestaurant/README.md

 "npm install -g react-native-cli" ;
 "npm install firebase --force" ;

 Also, for the credentials used for Firebase, you need a Firebase account and also to add the application to the Firebase Authentication.
-Then in the firebase.js file, please put your api key etc
+Then in the firebase.js file, please put your api key, authDomain, projectId, storageBucket, messagingSenderId, appId and measurementId provided by Firebase.
+If you want to test the app without using another Firebase account, you have my account information below and I can send you back a screenshot which provides that the data (credentials for a new account) is registered in the Authentication.

   apiKey: "AIzaSyBWgGBUPf6tr5F1xyf6o-rT8lWLezfVB54",
   authDomain: "mobileapp-56fc1.firebaseapp.com",